 - Allergic reactions to food, etc.

-If there is a tendency to the aforementioned ailments or a body weight slightly exceeding the norm, the doctor can prescribe a preventive veterinary diet that improves the animal's well-being and prevents the development of pathological conditions.
-It helps increase the immune system, which protects the dog from disease, and will make its life long and active.
+If there is a tendency to the aforementioned ailments or body weight slightly above the norm, the doctor may prescribe a preventive veterinary diet that improves the well-being of the animal and prevents the development of pathological conditions.
+It enhances the immune system, which protects the dog from disease, and makes her life long and active.

 Diet for dogs with diseases

-A universal dietary diet that can solve all problems in one fell swoop, no. Even the available diets by numbers (table 3, 4, 5, etc.) are subject to adjustment for a particular patient and his needs.
-Therefore, not knowing all the subtleties, you should not independently assign your pet a "right" diet.
+There is no universal diet food that can solve all problems in one fell swoop.
+Even existing diets by numbers (table 3, 4, 5, etc.) are subject to adjustment for a particular patient and his needs.
+Therefore, not knowing all the intricacies, you should not independently assign your pet a “correct” diet.

 It is worth considering the available veterinary rations and their purpose, which are developed by specialists and meet all the requirements:

-- Proper nutrition with excess weight and castration (read about the castration of dogs ).
-The most important rule in this case is a reduction in the amount of food on average by 20%.
-And most often this is enough to solve the problem, since a slow metabolism needs to reduce the body's calories.
+- Proper nutrition for overweight and castration (read about castration dogs ).
+The most important rule in this case is to reduce the amount of food by an average of 20%.
+And most often this is enough to solve the problem, since a slow metabolism needs to reduce the calories received by the body.
 If the obesity is significant, it is possible to transfer the pet to a diet containing a low amount of protein.
-However, this is done very carefully, since the dog is a predator and needs a source of animal protein - meat, and a deficiency of proteins can cause irreparable harm to the animal's body.
+However, this is done very carefully, since the dog is a predator and needs a source of animal protein - meat, and a protein deficiency can cause irreparable harm to the body of the animal.

-- Diet with gastritis .
-With this common disease it is important to give the dog food in small portions, for this you will have to increase the number of feedings.
-And the intervals between them should be equal.
-If the dog was fed on dry food, then it is advisable to transfer it to the canned food of the same brand.
-In this case, stress with a change in diet will be minimal.
-But from dry granules it is better to refuse.
-With natural feeding during the exacerbation period, you can give the dog a rice broth, low-fat meat broth, low-fat cottage cheese.
-Then in the diet can include and boiled rice with beef.
-It should exclude all foods high in fat and food, which can harm even a healthy pet.
+- Diet for gastritis .
+With this common disease, it is important to give the dog food in small portions, for this it will be necessary to increase the number of feedings.
+Moreover, the intervals between them should be equal.
+If the dog ate dry food, then it is advisable to transfer it to canned food of the same brand.
+In this case, the stress when changing the diet will be minimal.
+But it is better to refuse dry granules.
+With natural feeding during an exacerbation, you can give the dog rice broth, low-fat meat broth, low-fat cottage cheese.
+Then you can include boiled rice with beef in the diet.
+All foods high in fat and foods that could harm even a healthy pet should be excluded.

-- Dietary nutrition in liver diseases .
-This therapeutic diet implies the saturation of the dog's body with components that help restore liver cells.
-In the first day, it is recommended that the dog starve, consuming a lot of liquid.
-At this time, you can offer herbal herbal tea, if the dog refuses such a drink, you can limit yourself to water.
-To get out of starvation was comfortable, it is worth initially giving the dog a low-fat broth from sea fish or beef.
-The next 2-4 days imply the feeding of the animal with porridges - from oatmeal, oatmeal, rice, mango.
-You can add a little boiled beef from beef or poultry.
-Fractional food is welcome - 5-6-tirazovoe.
-Gradually, the menu becomes more diverse, including dairy products, vegetables, and the like.
-With some changes in the body, a veterinarian can prescribe a special therapeutic dry diet.
+- Dietary nutrition for liver diseases .
+This therapeutic diet involves the saturation of the dog's body with components that contribute to the restoration of liver cells.
+On the first day, it is recommended that the dog starve, drinking plenty of fluids.
+At this time, you can offer herbal decoctions to the pet, if the dog refuses such a drink, you can limit yourself to water.
+To exit the fasting was comfortable, you should initially give the dog a low-fat broth from sea fish or beef.
+The next 2-4 days involve feeding the animal with cereals - from oatmeal, oatmeal, rice, semolina.
+You can add a little boiled minced beef or poultry.
+Fractional nutrition - 5-6-tyrazovoy is welcome.
+Gradually, the menu becomes more diverse, it includes dairy products, vegetables and more.
+With some changes in the organ, the veterinarian may prescribe a special therapeutic dry diet.

-As can be seen, every disease requires a special approach, therefore it is not recommended to experiment independently with the diet of the diseased animal.
+As you can see, with each ailment a special approach is required, therefore it is not recommended to experiment with the diet of a sick animal on its own.

 Protein diet for dogs

-Protein is an important component necessary for the renewal of tissue cells in the dog's body, enhancing lactation, the synthesis of hormonal elements, strengthening of immune forces and other processes.
+Protein is an important component necessary for renewing tissue cells in a dog’s body, enhancing lactation, synthesizing hormonal elements, strengthening immune forces and other processes.

-Given the carnivorousness of dogs, they need to regularly receive animal protein.
-But not all owners pay attention to this nuance, making up the diet of the dog.
-Feeding cheap feeds with a low content of meat component, transfer of the dog to a vegetarian menu for any reasons, etc. leads to a deficit of this important component, and, accordingly, to health problems.
+Given the carnivores of dogs, they need to regularly receive animal protein.
+But not all owners pay attention to this nuance, making up the dog’s diet.
+Eating cheap feeds with a low meat content, switching the dog to a vegetarian menu for any reason, etc., leads to a deficiency of this important component, and, consequently, health problems.

-According to veterinary data, the puppy should receive 9 g of protein per kilogram of weight, the adult animal - 4.5.
-And at least 1/3 of this substance must be of animal origin.
-To fill the body with missing substances, the doctor reviews the existing diet and subject it to correction.
-On average, the dog should receive 70% of meat and meat by-products, the rest falls to other components - vegetables and cereals.
+According to veterinary data, a puppy should receive 9 g of protein per kilogram of weight, an adult animal - 4.5.
+Moreover, at least 1/3 of this substance must be of animal origin.
+To replenish the body with the missing substances, the doctor reviews the existing diet and corrects it.
+On average, a dog should receive 70% of meat and meat offal, the rest are other components - vegetables and cereals.

-When feeding with production feeds, a veterinarian can recommend a special feed with a low fat content and a balanced amount of plant and animal proteins.
+When feeding industrial feeds, the veterinarian may recommend a special feed with a low fat content and a balanced amount of vegetable and animal proteins.

 How to put a dog on a diet

-When the animal is in a critical condition, the disease worsens, then the transition from normal nutrition to dietary and even fasting, proceeds quickly.
-Simply the animal stops receiving food and that's all.
+When the animal is in critical condition, an exacerbation of the disease proceeds, the transition from normal nutrition to dietary and even starvation proceeds quickly.
+It’s just that the animal stops receiving food and that's it.
 Stress?
 Yes!
-But the disease will not wait until the dog is used to not eating what she consumed daily.
+But the disease will not wait until the dog gets used to not eating what she consumed daily.

-If it is a diet for weight loss, then you should not be so categorical.
-Reduction of the portion can be done gradually.
-If you want to transfer to another feed, then a standard 7-day system is used, when a new dish is included in the usual diet, step by step displacing the habitual diet.
+If we are talking about a diet for weight loss, then you should not be so categorical.
+Serving size reduction can be done gradually.
+If you need to switch to another feed, then the standard 7-day system is used, when a new dish is included in the usual diet, step by step replacing the usual diet.

 The appointment of any dietary nutrition requires a preliminary diagnostic examination.
-In addition, the expert should give a number of useful recommendations that need to be followed so that the dog gets rid of health problems.
-In some cases, a diet prescribed to a pet has to be adhered to throughout life.
+In addition, the specialist should give a number of useful recommendations that must be followed in order for the dog to get rid of health problems.
+In some cases, the diet prescribed to the pet has to be adhered to throughout life.